 When we say network, we mean network.
 Every business has a different CSR initiative.
 You’ll need a software provider that gives you the most options possible to find that perfect nonprofit fit with your company and CSR mission.

-However, does the potential supplier offer the service of contacting nonprofits to specify needs, create volunteering and giving concepts and keep them up to date within the platform?
+However, does the potential supplier offer the service of contacting nonprofits to specify needs, create volunteering and employee giving programs and keep them up to date within the platform?

 You want more than an address book of charities; you want tailored volunteer experiences depending on your employees’ preferences and geographical locations.